00spoiler00/acc-goodies/README.md

 ### Current

-- Fix stats
-- Add hovers for all available fields.
 - Add last update of backend
 - Move data json to folder.
 Create a backup of stats and track it.
 - Stop transforming dates in BE and do it in FE
 - Allow copy server identifier
-- Add car picture?
 - Add lobby tracking
-- Add changelog
+- Add changelog link
 - Add help icon to install as app
+- Add links to social networks

 ### Next